Hyper-Accel/docs/docs/supported_models.md

 |`StarCoder2ForCausalLM`  |StarCoder2                             |`bigcode/starcoder2-15b`, etc.                                            |:material-check: |:material-close: |

 !!! note
     Models marked under the “**Hybrid**” tab have been validated for use in the LPU-GPU Hybrid system.
-For GPU validation, the models have been tested with NVIDIA’s Ampere, Hopper, and Ada Lovelace product lines, ensuring compatibility and performance across these architectures.
+For Hybrid validation, the models have been tested with NVIDIA’s Ampere, Hopper, and Ada Lovelace product lines, ensuring compatibility and performance across these architectures.